mtyler/infra/README.md

 ### Alert setup

-run the following command from the controlplane node.

-kubectl create secret generic etcd-certs -n monitoring --from-literal=ca.crt="$(cat /etc/kubernetes/pki/etcd/ca.crt)" --from-literal=healthcheck-client.crt="$(sudo cat /etc/kubernetes/pki/etcd/healthcheck-client.crt)" --from-literal=healthcheck-client.key="$(sudo cat /etc/kubernetes/pki/etcd/healthcheck-client.key)"

-kubectl create secret generic etcd-client-cert -n monitoring --from-literal=caFile="$(cat /etc/kubernetes/pki/etcd/ca.crt)" --from-literal=certFile="$(sudo cat /etc/kubernetes/pki/etcd/healthcheck-client.crt)" --from-literal=keyFile="$(sudo cat /etc/kubernetes/pki/etcd/healthcheck-client.key)"
+This is required to allow the kubeProxy to share stats with Prometheus

-k edit configmaps -n kube-system kube-proxy
+- kubectl edit configmaps -n kube-system kube-proxy

+change:

+- metricsBindAddress: ""

+to:

-metricsBindAddress: 0.0.0.0:10249
+- metricsBindAddress: 0.0.0.0:10249

+see: ./monkeypatch/kubeProxy-metricsBindAddress.py

+## Monitoring by hand

+kubectl logs -n gateway -l app.kubernetes.io/name=nginx-gateway-fabric -c nginx